Section 3: Rights and Responsibilities

 -Alexis de Tocqueville, Democracy in America

 Citizenship brings with it many rights, but also related responsibilities.
 For example, serving on a jury, which enables one to ensure a fair trial for citizens, is limited to citizens.
-While service on a jury is often depicted as something to be dreaded, as Alexis de Tocqueville observed, service on a jury is one of the best ways to learn about how government works.
-Knowing how government works is also an important part of voting in federal elections, which is both a right and responsibility of citizenship, voting in federal elections.
+While service on a jury is often depicted as something to be dreaded, as Alexis de Tocqueville observed that service on a jury is one of the best ways to learn about how government works.
+Knowing how government works is also an important part of voting in federal elections, which is a right of citizenship.
 Finally, while not all American citizens must run for federal office, the right to do so is limited to U.S. citizens.

 The Pledge of Allegiance, initially written in 1892, has been changed several times in history.
 Someone reciting the pledge promises to show loyalty and allegiance to “the flag” and “the United States of America…”—the republic for which that flag stands.

-Becoming an American citizen entails making certain promises to the new society one is joining.
-Among these promises are giving up loyalty to one’s previous county, defending the Constitution and laws of the United States, obeying the laws of the United States, being loyal to the United States, and serving the country, including with military or equivalent service, if necessary.
+Becoming an American citizen through naturalization entails making certain promises to the new society one is joining.
+Among these promises are giving up loyalty to one’s previous country, defending the Constitution and laws of the United States, obeying the laws of the United States, being loyal to the United States, and serving the country, including with military or equivalent service, if necessary.

-The United States of America is variously described as a democracy, but unlike a direct democracy, in which voters directly voice opinions on issues, American citizens generally vote for representatives who then make decisions about governance.
-That is why America is often described as a republic, a democratic republic, or a constitutional republic.
+The United States of America is sometimes described as a democracy, but unlike a direct democracy, in which voters directly voice opinions on issues and vote on policies, American citizens generally vote for representatives who then make decisions about governance.
+That is why America is more accurately described as a republic, a democratic republic, or a constitutional republic.
 There are many ways to participate in this government: one can obviously vote, but one can also join a civic group such as a political party, help with a campaign, contact one’s representative or Senator to offer an opinion on an issue, or make one’s views known, such as by writing to a newspaper to publicly oppose or support an issue, policy, or candidate.

 The United States military is a volunteer force today and has largely been so for almost 5 decades.
 Nonetheless, the federal government still maintains the ability to draft men—regardless of citizenship status—into the armed forces in the event of military need.
 The registration program for this is called the Selective Service.
-All men must register for the selective service at age eighteen and remain registered between the ages of eighteen and twenty-six.
+All men must register for the selective service at age eighteen and remain registered between the ages of eighteen and twenty-five.
+Registration is required by law and civic duty, and is intended to ensure a draft would be fair.